 SoftStartRV Will Help You Stay Cool In Your RV

 A/C soft starters have come onto the marketplace in force over the last few years.
 One company, SoftStartRV, has recently released their new 6-Step No-cut/No-splice SoftStartRV install.
 A SoftStartRV device added to each air conditioning unit on your RV reduces the needed startup voltage by up to 70%, allowing you to start multiple A/C units on less power.
 It also lets you start that small unit on your pop-up or teardrop trailer using the little Honda generator.
 SoftStart RV is proven technology with a proven track record.
 With the new 6-Step No-cut/No-splice installation, anyone can add a SoftStartRV unit to one or more of the A/C units in your RV.

 No More Thumping and Clunking

-Not only can you stay cool in your RV, you can do it on less power, and get rid of that heavy thumping or clunking every time the A/C compressor starts up.
+Not only can you stay cool in your RV, but you can also do it on less power and get rid of that heavy thumping or clunking every time the A/C compressor starts up.
 Light sleepers will appreciate that!